SEND

 Paddock JIN School prides itself on it's inclusive ethos and welcomes children with SEND.
 Parents are encouraged to talk about their child's special educational needs on admission.
 This ensures that school staff can plan personalised transition for those children who may require additional support.

-Our SENCO will liaise with previous schools to make sure that information about your child's needs and the provsion required is accessed before your child's first day at our school.
+Our SENDCO will liaise with previous schools to make sure that information about your child's needs and the provsion required is accessed before your child's first day at our school.
 This is helps us to make sure that staff know your child's needs well and can fully support them during their transition to a new school.

 Children with an Education, Health and Care Plan will have a detailed transition programme prior to their admission.